-- ZA,AWR Standard material charge and mass parameters. - LIS Level number of the target. - NS Number of subsections; one for each LFS. - $\mathbf{Q}\mathbf{M}$ Mass-difference Q-value based on the ground state of the residual nucleus - QI Reaction Q-value (eV).
-(See Chapter 10.) - IZAP $1000 \times Z + A$ for the product nucleus.
+- ZA,AWR Standard material charge and mass parameters. - LIS Level number of the target. - NS Number of subsections; one for each LFS. - QM Mass-difference Q-value based on the ground state of the residual nucleus - QI Reaction Q-value (eV).
+(See Chapter 10.) - IZAP $1000 \times Z + A$ for the product nucleus or IZAP=-1 for sub-actinide fission.
 (See Chapter 10.) - LFS Level number of the nuclide (ZAP) produced in the neutron reaction of type MT.
-(See Chapter 10.) - NL Number of subsections.
+(See Chapter 10.) - NL Number of subsubsections.